Barabazs/barabazs.github.io/src/_drafts/2023-12-08-aineko-message-processing-with-pydantic.md

 - The consume's return type is `Optional[dict]`, so we need to unpack it before passing it to the model.
 - The `produce` method expects a `dict`, so we need to convert the model to a dictionary before producing it.
 - The `**` operator is used to unpack the dictionary into keyword arguments, which is a correct and efficient way to instantiate a Pydantic model.
+- The Aineko version used in this example is 0.2.5, which is the latest version at the time of writing this article.

 [Aineko]: https://www.aineko.dev/
 [Pydantic]: https://docs.pydantic.dev/latest/